resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 {: .output}

-If we turn our response parsing back on by uncommenting the item for loop, we suddenly get all 145 members of parliment.
+If we turn our response parsing back on by uncommenting the item for loop, we suddenly get all 145 members of parliament.

 Here is the full code of `austmpdata.py`: